 Alarmingly, in Western Australia, we incarcerate our First Nations people at the highest rate of anywhere in the world.
 First Nations people make up just 3% of the state’s population, but 38% of prisoners.
 First Nations children and young people make up 70% of detainees at Banksia Hill Detention Centre.

-Western Australia’s extremely overcrowded prisons and the appalling overrepresentation of Aboriginal people are symptoms of a law and order system that is not working.
+These are the symptoms of a corrective services system in crisis.
 Prisons are expensive, and when they fail to address the root causes of offending, they fail to make our communities safer in the long term.

-Alison will continue to advocate for improved conditions and programs in our prisons and at Banksia Hill Detention Centre, and to increase the availability of evidence-based court intervention and diversion programs to reduce our prison populations and improve community safety.
+Alison will continue to advocate for improved conditions and programs in our prisons and at Banksia Hill Detention Centre, and to increase the availability of evidence-based programs to reduce our prison populations and improve community safety.